From the World Heritage inscription for the White City of Tel-Aviv:

 The original plan for what is now the White City of Tel Aviv was supposed to be a ‘garden city’ with an urban character.
 The idea was to establish a free-standing building on its own lot surrounded by a garden.
 The Central White City is located at the highest point of Israel.
 Meanwhile, there are several other notable buildings that are part of this Modernist Movement that includes the Habima Theatre, Mann Auditorium, and the Circus of Zina Dizengoff, among others.

 The White City of Tel Aviv – the Modernist Movement is divided into three separate zones.
 The central zone is where the White City is located.
-In this city, you will find buildings and structures that were inspired by the works of Le Corbusier, Erich Mendelssohn and Bauhaus.
+In this city, you will find buildings and structures that were inspired by the works of Le Corbusier, Erich Mendelssohn, and Bauhaus.
 The different zones were established at different time periods, which also reflect the movement within the architectural landscape during that time.
 Both Zone A and Zone B were established in the early 1930s, Zone C was established in the 1920s.
 Zone C represents the Bialik District and this is where you will find a lot of eclecticism and Art Deco architectural styles.

 About the Modernist Movement

 The White City of Tel Aviv – the Modernist Movement earned the nod from UNESCO due to its implementation of modernist ideas into the architectural landscape of the city.
-At the same time, the various tradition and climactic conditions of the land were also taken into account in creating these architectural designs.
+At the same time, the various traditional and climatic conditions of the land were also taken into account in creating these architectural designs.
 This approach to architecture provided more relevance to the culture of Israel and the city of Tel Aviv.

-Speaking of the climactic conditions, the architects that worked on the design of the buildings tried to adapt to the unique conditions of the desert and the Mediterranean region.
+The architects that worked on the design of the buildings tried to adapt to the unique conditions of the desert and the Mediterranean region.
 The use of white and light colors helped to reflect the heat off of the building.
 In addition, the use of glass walls was a principle of Bauhaus architecture that was evident in many buildings in Europe, was replaced with small and recessed windows.
 Rather than letting the light in with the large glass walls, the new design limited the amount of heat and glare that enters into the building.

-Since then, this new approach to architecture and construction methods was adapted throughout the city.
+Since then, this new approach to architecture and construction methods was adopted throughout the city.
 Concrete was the number one choice of material used for construction.
 In 1912 forward, reinforced concrete was the most commonly used material in construction.
 Over time, it helped to define the character of the city of Tel Aviv.
 But it is more than the architectural design and look of the city that shaped its character, but also the town planning.

 Now that the city of Tel Aviv and its modernist architectural features have been listed as a cultural site by UNESCO, there are now efforts being done to preserve them.
 Many of these so-called architectural classics have been left to ruin and some were even demolished.
 Some of these buildings were refurbished in order to aid in the restoration process.
-About 1,000 bauhaus structures were protected as part of a legislation passed in Tel Aviv in 2009.
+About 1,000 Bauhaus structures were protected as part of a legislation passed in Tel Aviv in 2009.

 View the complete list of UNESCO World Heritage Sites in Israel.